AntelopeLCA/antelopelca.github.io/guidebook/interfaces/exchange.md

 2. **Valid reference flow**: Returns non-reference exchanges normalized to reference unit
 3. **Invalid reference flow**: Behavior is implementation-dependent

-### Allocation Handling
-When a process has multiple reference flows (co-products), the Exchange interface handles allocation:
-- Some implementations require explicit allocation configuration
-- Others may apply default allocation rules
-- The `configure` interface provides allocation control

-### Fragment Integration
-For fragment entities (from foreground modeling), the Exchange interface:
-- Accepts `scenario` parameter instead of `ref_flow`
-- May traverse fragment trees to compute inventories
-- Integrates with foreground modeling workflows

 ### Values Permission
 Some Exchange interface operations require `values=True` authorization:
 - Quantitative methods like `ev()` and `inventory()`
-- Documentary methods like `exchanges()` may work without values
+- Documentary methods like `exchanges()` return value-free results

 ## Relationship to Other Interfaces

 - **Basic**: Required for entity access and properties
 - **Index**: Often used together for process discovery
 - **Quantity**: Provides LCIA analysis of exchange inventories
-- **Background**: Uses Exchange data to build technology matrices
+- **Background**: Uses Exchange data to build LCI matrices
-- **Configure**: Provides allocation and reference flow management
+- **Configure**: Used to specify allocation and reference flow linking in preparation for building LCI matrices.

 ## Next Steps